Following is a summary of the steps you need to take when the association is sued or a major loss has occurred, such as a large flood.

-- NOTIFY CARRIER.
+- NOTIFY INSURANCE.
 Immediately notify all HOA insurance carriers and the association's legal counsel of any claims or potential claims.
 If you notify the insurance broker by phone, follow up in writing.
 If you don't get an acknowledgement from the carrier that they received the claim, follow-up with the broker and make sure he/she submitted the claim.
 If a lawsuit was served, provide a copy of the complaint along with information about who was served and when.

 - DOCUMENT & MITIGATE.
 If a flood occurred, take pictures and immediately clean-up the water to prevent mold from growing.
 Follow steps in your water damage checklist.